Government reveals more info about kinship financial allowances pilot

 The pilot will fund selected local authorities who apply to provide a weekly financial allowance to eligible kinship carers to support them with the additional costs incurred when taking the parental responsibility of a kinship child.

-The financial allowance will be the equivalent to the fostering National Minimum Allowance (NMA).
-The Department for Education says kinship carers with a Special Guardianship Order (SGO) or Child Arrangements Order (CAO) where the child would otherwise be in care will be eligible.
+The financial allowance will be the equivalent to the fostering national minimum allowance (NMA).
+The Department for Education says kinship carers with a special guardianship order (SGO), as well as those with a child arrangements order (CAO) where the child would otherwise be in care, will be eligible.
 However, informal kinship carers without a legal order, which Kinship has long been campaigning to be included in a wider roll out of financial allowances, will not qualify for the pilot.

-Our evidence shows that investing in well-supported kinship care delivers better outcomes for children and for the public purse, as kinship carers contribute an estimated £4.3 billion to the economy by raising children.
+Our evidence shows that investing in well-supported kinship care delivers better outcomes for children and for the public purse.
+Kinship carers contribute an estimated £4.3 billion to the economy by raising children, many who would otherwise be looked after in unrelated foster or residential care.
+For every 100 children looked after in well-supported kinship care rather than local authority care, the state saves £4 million per year and increases the lifetime earnings of those children by £2 million.

 “We welcome plans to finally move this limited pilot forward to provide lifechanging support to some kinship carers in up to 10 local authorities.
 However, kinship carers in these areas who do not have a legal order will miss out, as will the majority of kinship carers who are looking after more than 132,000 kinship children in England, who will not feel the benefit.